brunodim/soung-api/README.txt

-Sound API is a REST server project which provide methods to manager user favorite soungs
+Sound API is a REST server project which provide methods to manage user favorite soungs